- Kids Characters

 - Venue Partners

 Today is National Miniature Golf Day!
 Did you know that miniature golf has been around since the 1800s?
-During that time, people considered it highly inappropriate for a woman to raise a golf club above her shoulder level.
-In 1867, the Ladies’ Putting Club of St. Andrews, Scotland built a small scaled-down golf course so that women could play the sport without creating a scandal.
-It was the first miniature golf course in history.
+During this time, it was thought to be unladylike to swing a golf club above a woman's shoulder level.
+So in 1867, the Ladies’ Putting Club of St. Andrews designed a scaled-down version that allowed women to join in the fun without creating a scandal!

 To celebrate National Miniature Golf Day, enjoy a round or two of mini golf with some friends!